KatelynMacDonald/CareerFair/README.md

 }
 ```

-Now comes the exiting part, actually pulling down the information.
+Now comes the exciting part, actually pulling down the information.
 This is done in a singular function defined as getRef().
 Technically, defining the getRef() function is not necessary for one-time use cases and depends on the application or if filtering is involved.
 Defining it like this makes it easier to add more functionality.

 ```js
 function getRef(){